 The Alabama Suicide Prevention and Resources Coalition (ASPARC) became a non-profit organization in 2011.
 Originally known as the Alabama Suicide Prevention Task Force, the group first met in 2001 after the Surgeon General released a Call to Action to Prevent Suicide.
 Read the history of the Task Force for more information on how the group was formed.

 This website is offered as a service of ASPARC.
 ASPARC is a collaborative coalition of persons and organizations interested in suicide prevention who represent the public and private sectors, community agencies, experts and universities, hospitals, child protection advocates, professional associations, and citizens.
 We promote initiatives such as a Speakers Bureau, and intervention and prevention programs such as gatekeeper training, faith-based training and awareness about suicide.
 ASPARC is also involved in the development of a resource directory, the formation of bereavement groups, legislative efforts for suicide awareness and prevention, and a faith-based initiative.

-This website can link you to important available statistics about suicide, warning signs and risk factors, other websites of national help centers, resources for those grieving a loss to suicide, and more.
-Please contact our central office for more personal assistance, and consider volunteering on the Alabama Suicide Prevention Task Force or at a crisis center near you.
+This website can link you to available statistics about suicide, warning signs and risk factors for suicide, websites of local and national help centers for those who are actually suicidal, resources for thos grieving from the loss of a significant other to suicide, and more.
+Please contact us via email or at (205) 480-9400 for training opportunities, speakers, or volunteer opportunities with ASPARC or at a crisis center near you.

-Call the National Crisis Hotline
+The National Crisis Hotline

 Usually, suicide is the result of a combination of these factors.
-Help is available and you do not have to suffer with your emotional or psychological pain alone.
-Many people can feel so despondent and hopeless that they believe that suicide will end the pain.
+Help is available, and you do not have to suffer emotional or psychological pain alone.
+Many people feel so despondent and hopeless that they believe only suicide will end the pain.
 Yes, suicide is a permanent solution to what often are temporary problems.
 Please ask for help now.